 Most special education scholars complete their degree in four years, although programs may be shorter or longer in duration.
 The PhD in special education has a minimum requirement of 55 credit hours.
-Scholars are required to complete research, core course requirements, elective course requirements, and dissertation credit hour requirement.
-In addition, students will be required to pass portfolio one, portfolio two, portfolio three (including a comprehensive exam), portfolio four (dissertation proposal defense, and final oral dissertation defense).
-Fulltime students are encouraged to take multiple electives including directed research credits as part of their program of study.
+Scholars are required to complete research, core course requirements, elective course requirements, and dissertation credit hour requirements.
+In addition, scholars will be required to pass Portfolio One, Portfolio Two, Portfolio Three (including a comprehensive exam), and Portfolio Four (dissertation proposal defense and final oral dissertation defense).
+Full-time scholars are encouraged to take multiple electives, including directed research credits, as part of their program of study.